Social computing and communities

 -

-Biometric mirror
+Biometric Mirror

 This project investigates the public attitudes towards the display of artificial intelligence data in public space.